Skip to main content

 Why do some cases involve the school district’s Board of Education?

-If you’re seeking a reduction of more than $50,000 in market value, by law the BOR must notify the Board of Education for that taxing district.
+If you’re seeking a reduction of more than $50,000 in Auditor's appraised value, by law the BOR must notify the Board of Education for that taxing district.
 Historically, the BOE does not file on residential, owner-occupied properties.

 How far back in time can a BOR decision go?